matijaoe/modern-javascript-snippets/README.md

 ```

 ## Style
-Most of the code snippets are without semicolons (`;`), except where it allows for better tabstop management.
+Most of the code snippets are without semicolons (`;`), except for where it allows for better tabstop management.

-You can use these snippets along with Prettier/ESLint to have your code automatically formatted to your preference.
+It's highly recommended to use these snippets along with Prettier/ESLint to have your code automatically formatted to your preference.

 ## Snippet syntax